rwaldron/tc39-notes/es8/2017-03/mar-21.md

 WH: Why is weather measured in kilobits?

 AWB: So there are several formatters here.
-Potentially we could advance these separately
+Potentially we could advance these separately.

-ZB: That's what I was thinking
+ZB: That's what I was thinking.

 AWB: They are the list format, unit format, and relative time format.
 They're all fairly different.
-They're not connected to each other
+They're not connected to each other.

 ZB: As I said Unit format, woudl benefit from list format, becuase it would allow to format compiled units.
 And I wanted to suggest stage 2 to Intl.ListFormat.